localstack/docs/content/en/user-guide/cloud-pods/remotes/index.md

 A possible option is to obtain credentials via [AWS SSO CLI](https://github.com/synfinatic/aws-sso-cli).

-One option is to acquire credentials using [AWS SSO CLI](https://github.com/synfinatic/aws-sso-cli).

 Next, we establish a new remote specifically designed for an S3 bucket.
 By running the following command, we create a remote named `s3-storage-aws` responsible for storing Cloud Pod artifacts in an S3 bucket called `ls-pods-bucket-test`.

 The `access_key_id` and `secret_access_key` placeholders ensure the correct transmission of AWS credentials to the container.